 The events consist of short lectures about SLU research.
 The university’s research dares to question established knowledge and aims to solve real problems for a living world.
 Everyone is welcome.

-New regulations say that you must register to be able to see the lecture.
+You have to register to be able to see the lecture.
 It's quick and easy.
 Do this:

-- Click on the Zoom link below for the lecture you want to see.
+- Click on the Zoom link above.

 - Fill in name and e-mail address.

 - As soon as you have registered, the password and link to the e-mail address you entered will be sent.